 - Foreclosure.com hosts nearly 2 million foreclosure listings in top real estate markets across the country.
 You can get ahead of other buyers by finding investment opportunities before they hit the market.
 Find your next investment property!

 - DealMachine helps you identify and track real estate that may not be on the market.
 It grants you access to property data and connects you with property owner contact info.
 Try DealMachine for free, get 15 marketing credits.

 Serious about investing?
 You need an agent!
 A local real estate agent will help you get a competitive edge, from spotting promising rental property opportunities to surfacing off-market listings.
 Our friends at Clever Real Estate have built a network of trusted partner agents in Massachusetts and beyond.
 It’s free to meet agents through Clever, with zero obligation!

-Best of all, real estate investors who find an agent through Clever can easily take advantage of Massachusetts's buyer rebate opportunities.
-You can receive up to 0.5% cash back at closing, which you can use to offset closing costs, rehab your rental, or simply enjoy as extra money in your pocket.
+Best of all, real estate investors who find an agent through Clever can easily take advantage of Massachusetts’s buyer rebate opportunities.
+You can receive cash back at closing, which you can use to offset closing costs, rehab your rental, or simply enjoy as extra money in your pocket.

 What is the best place to buy rental property in Massachusetts?